nasa/fprime/docs/UsersGuide/best/ground-interface.md

 ```
 Here the protocol starts a frame with `0xdeadbeef`, followed by the data size, and then the data.

-Svc::DeframingProtocol implementors need to implement one function: deframe, taking in a circular buffer supplying data,
+`Svc::DeframingProtocol` implementors need to implement one function: `deframe`, taking in a circular buffer supplying data,
 filling the needed variable, and returning a status.
 The base class supplies a
 [DeframingProtocolInterface](../api/c++/html/class_deframing_protocol_interface.html) member variable, `m_interface`,
 that allows implementors to call out for allocating data and routing the deframed data.
 A minimal implementation is: